Denial of Voting Rights Exposes Amerikan "Democracy"

 MIM(Prisons) responds: Voting is considered a fundamental right in capitalist society.
 One that is required for democracy to function.
-The fact that this right can be taken away from 6.1 million Amerikans because of a felony conviction should tell us that there's something wrong with Amerikan democracy.
+The fact that this right can be taken away from 6.1 million people because of a felony conviction illustrates who is and is not included in Amerikan bourgeois democracy.

 These are problems with Amerikan "democracy" that we should expose.
 They help underscore the truth that this is not a democracy at all; it is a dictatorship of the bourgeoisie.
 This particular dictatorship happens to serve the majority of the people living within Amerikan borders.
 Amerikan citizens get some really valuable benefits from living in such a wealthy country.
 This includes being paid wages higher than the value of their labor.
 They are basically being bought off to keep the country peaceful so the bourgeoisie can continue to plunder the Third World.